Spring Valley Caverns

 Click for larger view

-Tami Thomsen, John Ackerman, Dave Wysocki, Dan Pertzborn preparing to enter the new section.
+Tami Thomsen, John Ackerman, Dave Wysocki, Dan Pertzborn prepare to enter the original cave entrance.

 Passing through low airspace.